 On 14 April 1912 the Titanic received warnings of icebergs in the area from other ships.
 The lifeboat drill for that day was cancelled by the Captain, so the crew didn’t know what to do.

-At 11pm the ship Californian, sent a message to say she’d stopped sailing due to icebergs but the acting captain wasn’t interested.
+At 11pm the crew on the ship “Californian”, sent a message to say she’d stopped sailing due to icebergs, but the acting captain wasn’t interested.

 By 2.20am the Titanic slipped beneath the freezing water which could kill people quickly.

 By 4.10am the Carpathia arrived and the captain Arthur Rostron said: “Except for the [life] boats beside the ship and the icebergs, the sea was strangely empty…”

 By 8.30am the Californian arrived after realising the disaster and by 8.50am the Carpathia sailed for New York with 705 survivors and many dead.

 The approximate age of the iceberg’s snow was 10,000 years.
 Only 1/10th of its mass could be seen above water.

 Titanic could carry 64 lifeboats.

 48 lifeboats were originally planned for the ship, but this was reduced in number so the decks would look less cluttered.
 This meant that 20 lifeboats were actually carried aboard.

 It took 74 years before the wreck was rediscovered 2.3 miles (nearly 4 kilometers) under the sea.